notyy/recall/readme.md

 - you should have jdk1.6 installed
 - download sourcecode,make sure you have sbt installed,run sbt one-jar in the folder in command line,after some times(if first time,may cause several minutes),entering target\scala-2.9.0.1 folder
 - run "java -jar recall_2.9.0-1-0.1.0-one-jar.jar"
+- note this version is in experimental stage, not for serious usage!

 that's all, enjoy!